All Episodes

 That's a quality joke.

-That's a that's a Nobel Prize joke right there.
+That's a Nobel Prize joke right there.

-I hate that the joke overshadowed her accomplishment of quote, saving millions of lives.
+I hate that the joke overshadowed her accomplishment of, quote, saving millions of lives.

 That's cool too.